falcorocks/learns/README.md

 This method gains privacy at the cost of losing the main advantage of the keyless approach: using identity over long lived keys that have to be managed.
 However the gain in privacy is significant.
 There are two interesting options:
 * the upload to the transparency log can be disabled with the flag `--tlog-upload=true`
+    - is this useful?
+What is the added value of the transparency log when using your own keys?
 * we can issue a code signing certificate from Fulcio, even if a key is provided `--issue-certificate=false`
+    - what happens when this is enabled?
+It does not work without providing `id-token: write` permissions.
+What happens if you give it?